-Student organizations may use chalk as a means of publicity, but, chalking is limited to only sidewalks (other than in the tunnel by Woodard/Simpson Library).
+Student organizations may use chalk as a means of publicity, but chalking is limited to only uncovered sidewalks.

-- Chalk is not allowed on the side of buildings (including stairs).
-Student organizations will be charged a cleaning fee in this situations, and will risk losing other SAE privileges.
+- Chalk is not allowed on the side of buildings, stairs, porches/patios, the tunnel, the Bell Tower, or any surface that is not uncovered sidewalk.
+Student organizations will be charged a cleaning fee in this situation, and will risk losing other SAE privileges.

 - Student organizations may be asked to clean up their chalk if large institutional events are taking place.